bfg/nagios-twilio/README.md

 rewrite       = 0
 ```

-Scripts searches for configuration files in the following filesystem locations:
+**twilio-sms** searches for configuration files in the following filesystem locations:

 ```
 /etc/twilio-sms.conf